Bachelor of Fine Arts, Art Studio

-Degree Requirements: The BFA degree will be awarded to students who, upon the completion of the approved program, have maintained a 3.00 grade-point average within the University of Arkansas Department of Art and a 2.00 grade-point average overall.
+Degree Requirements: The BFA degree will be awarded to students who, upon the completion of the approved program, have maintained a 3.00 grade-point average within the University of Arkansas School of Art and a 2.00 grade-point average overall.
 Students in the BFA program whose grade point average falls below 3.0 in art classes for two consecutive semesters will be dismissed from the BFA program.
 A faculty-supervised critique of the work of each student, once each semester the student is in the program, is required.
 A senior review and exhibition will be required prior to the granting of the degree.

 Applying to the BFA program

 The application process to the B.F.A. program consists of a written application and a digital portfolio.
 Application submissions are due during the last week of the spring and fall semesters.
 Acceptance into the B.F.A. program is contingent upon favorable evaluation by the School of Art faculty of your application and portfolio.

 Digital communications are sent to all students and signs are posted every semester in the School of Art notifying everyone of the applicant information meeting.

 - Fifteen to twenty pieces artworks.